Read-The-Question/rtq-review/src/pages/md/topics/topic_tgraph_notstarted.md

 </div>
 <div class='question subquestion'>

-How many pupils chose green or blue?
+How many pupils were in the class?

 </div>
 <div class='workings'>